 Share your thought process as you encountered a challenging work situation or complex problem.
-How did this experience change your perspective?
+What did you learn about yourself?
 (500 words maximum)

 In this question Darden is asking to understand how you behave in a challenging or complex situation and what such challenges have taught you about yourself.
 The best use of this essay space will use specific examples to illustrate how you handled the challenge or problem and how you arrived at your change in perspective.

 Once you have a list of all of the potential experiences to discuss, choose the examples that will also demonstrate some of your personal qualities to the admissions committee.
-You have your career history submitted in your resume and your GPA, transcript and GMAT to demonstrate academic ability.
+You have your career history submitted in your resume.
+Your GPA, transcript and GMAT will demonstrate academic ability.
 This essay is one of your few opportunities to show how you think, what your leadership approach is, and how you handle teamwork and conflict.
-Think about the situations that showcased your best performance at work, or that were a turning point in your approach to problem solving.
+Think about the situations that showcased your best performance at work, or that taught you something about your interests or future career goals.

 Because you have only one essay question to present yourself, make sure you have a trusted reader to tell you if you are effectively communicating why you are going to be a strong leader who deserves a spot in the UVA Darden MBA class.